1943 Bulgarian State Football Championship

-Statistics of Bulgarian State Football Championship in the 1943 season.
+The 1943 Bulgarian State Football Championship was won by the PFC Slavia Sofia.

 Overview

-It was contested by 26 teams, and PFC Slavia Sofia won the championship.
+This edition of the competition was contested by 26 teams.
 Besides teams from the present borders of Bulgaria, the 1943 season also involved teams from the areas under Bulgarian administration during much of World War II.
 Football clubs from Bitola and Skopje in Vardar Macedonia and Kavala in Greek Macedonia took part in the competition.

 Teams

 The teams that participated in the competition were the winners of their local sport districts.
 According to the format of the competition - Sofia is having five seeds and Varna and Plovdiv two seeds each.
 Note that Makedonia Skopie was competing in the Sofia sport district during that season of the championship.